Wilferd/notpiazzasite/logs/lucaslogs.markdown

 ## Log for Week 10:  October 28– November 4

-- 2 hours - Updating rest of semester tasks and adding documenting bugs for our backlog.
+- 2 hours - Updating rest of semester tasks and adding bugs to our backlog.
 - 1 hour - began working on image/file uploading on frontend.
-- 4 hours - displaying a user's role correctly for each class and verifying solutions showing up based on this role.
+- 4 hours - Fixed displaying a user's role correctly for each class and verifying solutions showing up based on this role.

 ## Log for Week 9:  October 21– October 28